bhaskarsavita/sample-gitlab-cicd/README.md

-# codebuild-for-lambda
+# code-deploy-udemy
-This Repository contains the codes for CodeBuild project.
+This repository contains all the resources used in the Udemy course.